WillIsback/Report_Maker/readme.md

 ### next:
 - Multilanguage support
-- Add more Language Models to generate sub-summary and conclusion
+- Add more Language Models to generate sub-summary and conclusion (**camembert** nlp model for french text seems promising)
 - Add a GUI to interact with the program
 - Automatic speaker naming and identification
 - Extraction of important moments of the meeting from the audio file